Biography

 Born: 2/27/1908, Died: 10/11/1984

 Robert Bishop was born in Philadelphia, and was educated in public schools in Swarthmore, Pennsylvania after his family moved there from the city.
-He stayed in Swarthmore for college, earning his B.A. with Phi Beta Kappa honors in 1930, and also lived there in part of his adult life.
+He stayed in Swarthmore for college, earning his B.A. with Phi Beta Kappa honors in 1930.
+He also lived in this community for part of his adult life.
 His architectural training began in the office of W. Pope Barney, and in evening classes at the Drexel Institute and with the T-Square Club.
-Inspired by lectures given by Frank Lloyd Wright at the University of Pennsylvania in 1932, Bishop went to Taliesen in Wisconsin, where he remained as a fellow for three years.
+Inspired by lectures given by Frank Lloyd Wright at the University of Pennsylvania in November, 1931, Bishop went to Taliesen in Wisconsin the following July, remaining there as a fellow for three years.
 His later employer and collaborator in the creation of the Bryn Gweled community in Bucks County, Paul Beidler, was at Taliesen concurrently.
 While there, Bishop participated in producing the Broadacre City model.
-Wright's approach to natural materials and idealistic community planning and housing design would remain important features of his work through his career.
-Bishop's architectural interests were based in and informed by the social concerns of his Quaker faith.
-Bishop returned to Philadelphia after accompanying the completed Broadacre model to New York for exhibition in 1935.
+Wright's approach to natural materials, idealistic community planning, and housing design would remain important features of Bishop's work throughout his career; Bishop's professional interests in idealistic communities and the furthering of social welfare through architecture were also based in and informed by the concerns of his Quaker faith.
+Bishop returned to Philadelphia after accompanying the completed Broadacre model to New York for exhibition in March, 1935.

 Written by Emily T. Cooperman.